BADIR: Overview

 The BADIR Framework employs a hypothesis-driven approach that involves understanding business objectives and challenges, analysis planning before acquiring and ensuring the quality of relevant data, applying analytics to derive insights and the potential impact on the business challenge, developing actionable recommendations aligned with strategic goals, and implementing decisions while monitoring outcomes and making necessary adjustments.

 Key Components of BADIR

 The BADIR Framework consists of interrelated components essential for decision-making.
-It's main assertion is that if data analytics does not drive business impact, then it is just statistics, not analytics.
-The acronym in the framework stands for the following 5 steps:
+Its main assertion is that if data analytics does not drive business impact, then it is just statistics, not analytics.
+The acronym in the framework stands for the following five steps: